7hat3eird0ne/cmdgame2048/README.md

 ### power-ups
 There are three types of power-ups - undo a move, swap two tiles, and delete tiles by number.
 Only the first is supported right now.
 - Undo a move -  Activated by doing SHIFT+U. Undoes the last move you did, you can't undo two moves in a row.
 You start with 2 uses and need to make a 128 tile to get more.
 - (not supported) - Activated by doing SHIFT+S. Pushing moving keys moves coordinates on bottom.
-Pressing SHIFT selects the tile coordinates point to.
+Pressing ENTER selects the tile coordinates point to.
 Once two tiles are selected, the selected tiles are swapped.
 Press R to quit the swap selection mode.
 Trying to select an empty tile fails.
 You start with 1 use and need to make a 256 tile to get more.
 - (not supported) - Activated by doing SHIFT+D. Pushing moving keys moves coordinates on bottom.
-Pressing SHIFT selects the tile coordinates point to.
+Pressing ENTER selects the tile coordinates point to.
 If the selected tile is not empty, it will remove all tiles with that number.
 Press R to quit delete selection mode.
 You start with no uses and need to make a 512 tile to get more.

 The power-ups are implemented based of the remake of the 2048 game made by the same creator as of the original.